cschatz/cschatz.github.io/_posts/2017-10-16-announcement.md

 The cake is a lie.

 The pie is also a lie.
-Unless you were thinking of **&pi;**.
+Unless you were thinking of **&pi;**.<br />
 That's not a lie.
 That's a universal constant -- and a transcendental one, even!